GovernanceGRI Board of Directors

 Ajai Bambawale

-Previously, he served as Chief Risk Officer for TD Bank, America’s Most Convenient Bank.
-Prior to his U.S. appointment, Ajai was Vice Chair and Head of the Europe and Asia-Pacific Division, where he was responsible for overseeing the capital markets and banking activities of TD Securities in the region.
+Prior to his appointment as TD’s CRO, Ajai was CRO for TD Bank, America’s Most Convenient Bank.
+He has also served as Vice Chair and Head of the Europe and Asia-Pacific Division, where he was responsible for overseeing the capital markets and banking activities of TD Securities in the region.

-He holds a Bachelor of Commerce with honours from Delhi University and a Master of Business Administration from Duke University.
+Ajai holds a Bachelor of Commerce with honors from Delhi University and a Master of Business Administration from Duke University.
 He has also attended the Advanced Risk Management Program at the Wharton School (2011).

 Craig Broderick headshot